gomson/vicsydev/consing_forth.md

 ```

 ### definitions
 I decided to deviate from the traditional Forth syntax for defining words, a decision driven by the choice of reader.
-Rather than switching to prefix notation for definitions, Lifoo provides a ```define``` word that defines preceding code and symbol as a word.
+Lifoo provides a ```define``` word that defines preceding code and symbol as a word. ```define``` can be called anywhere; it overwrites any previous definitions, and makes the specified one available for immediate use.

 ```
 Lifoo> (drop drop 42) :+ define